Witiko/doctoral-thesis/main.md

 2. the case transformation applied to words $a, b, a'$, and $b'$, and
 3. the Unicode locale used for the case transformation.

-← For the maximum dictionary size, only the parameter values were withheld.
+← For the maximum dictionary size, only the parameter values were omitted.
 For the case transformations, the parameter only appears in the reference implementation.
 The Unicode locale appears in neither the published works nor in the reference implementation.
 I showed that up to 4\% of word analogy